cloudfoundry/cli/.github/CONTRIBUTING.md

 requests](https://help.github.com/articles/about-pull-requests/).

 ## CLI Versions
-With the advent of the V7 GA, we've moved to a branching development model.
+The cf CLI follows a branching model:
-- The [V7 cf CLI](https://github.com/cloudfoundry/cli/tree/v7) is the version of the CLI that is currently under active development.
+- V8 of the cf CLI is built from the [master branch](https://github.com/cloudfoundry/cli/tree/master).
+This branch is for breaking changes meant to ship in the next major revision.
+Please note that although this branch can be thought of as "V8", this version is still in the planning stage and has not yet been released in any form.
-- The [V6 cf CLI](https://github.com/cloudfoundry/cli/tree/v6) is maintenance only and will only be updated to patch severe security issues and defects.
+- V7 of the cf CLI is built from the [v7 branch](https://github.com/cloudfoundry/cli/tree/v7).
+This branch is under active development.
-- The [main branch](https://github.com/cloudfoundry/cli/tree/master) is for breaking changes meant to ship in the next major revision.
+- V6 of the cf CLI is built from the [v6 branch](https://github.com/cloudfoundry/cli/tree/v6).
+This branch is maintenance only and will only be updated to patch severe security issues and defects.

 ## Prerequisites
 Before working on a PR to the CLI code base, please: